+How else can you save money on car insurance?
 Look at other discounts and see if they apply.
 Would you move your house insurance to take advantage of a multi-product discount?
 You might save 5-10% on your premiums just by bundling your home and auto insurance policies.
 It’s shocking how many people aren’t doing this!

 Similarly, if you’ve purchased winter tires you may qualify for a discount.
 Or you might qualify for a group discount if you happen to work for a preferred employer group.